 This course is a study of literature of the Augustan age with emphasis on Dryden, Pope, Swift, Addison, Steele, and Johnson.
 (Offered on demand)

-This course introduces students to literary theory, both by surveying major statements about poetry such as those by Plato and Aristotle and by focusing on sample critical schools such as those of psychoanalysis and feminism.
+This course introduces students to literary theory, both surveying major statements about poetry such as those by Plato and Aristotle and by focusing on sample critical schools such as those of Marxism and feminism.
 (Offered alternate years)

 This course is a survey of selected major English writers of the Romantic and Victorian periods.
 Among those included are Wordsworth, Shelley, Keats, Tennyson, Arnold, and Browning.
 Emphasis is placed on major themes in nineteenth century literature and life.
 (Offered on demand)